elmorenox/deploy-webapp-to-vpc-with-terraform/README.md

 terraform init
 ```

-Before we can create resources we need to provide authentication details to terraform.
+Before we can create resources we need to provide authentication details to terraform so that we can access our aws account.
 If the aws cli is installed and authenticated we can cat the credentials file to see the authentication details.

 ```bash
 cat ~/.aws/credentials
 ```

-It's possible to add the credential to a provider block but i've found it easier to use environment variables.
-The environment variables are set in the terminal session that terraform is run in
+It's possible to add the credential to a provider block on the tf file but i've found it easier to use environment variables.
+The environment variables are set in the terminal session that terraform is runs in.

 ```bash
 export AWS_ACCESS_KEY_ID="anaccesskey"